The Grand Opening of Your Huddled MassesA captivating exhibition on Ireland and America’s rich shared history.

 By Eglantine Ponse

-The official opening of our summer show took place on Friday the 21st of June.
+Introduced by Trevor White, the director of The Little Museum of Dublin, the official opening took place on Friday the 21st of June.
 This new exhibition aims to tell the story of the Irish immigration to the United States.
 It also highlights the cultural Irish heritage in America, from St Patrick’s Day to Hollywood star, Maureen O’Hara.

 This event serves as a very symbolic exchange between our two nations.